 Organised by The London Film School

-On six Saturdays, over four months, six participants will gain a thorough understanding of how continuing and serial dramas operate.
-The group will be taken though a step by step introduction to the various techniques and methods employed to put together these dramas.
+On six Saturdays, over four months, six participants will develop their own original drama series.
+The group will be taken though a step by step introduction to the various techniques and methods employed in breaking a pilot and pitching the show.

-The course will be delivered from the point of view of a writer, with an emphasis on three main areas:
+The course will focus on three main areas:

 - Developing your own original idea for a drama.

-- Translating that idea into synopses, outlines, storylines, beats, scene-by-scenes and scripts.
+- Translating that idea into pilot beats, scene-by-scenes and a screenplay.

 - Crafting a compelling pitch document that will sell the show.